 Things to know about Dendeng Balado Recipe

-This traditional dish originated from West Sumatera, like rendang and telur balado.
-This dish is unique in the way that the beef is cooked two times, first being braised in a mixture of spices and then deep-fried in a very hot oil to create a crispy beef.
-The dish is then finished with a generous amount of balado sauce and will give you a perfect mix between crispy, spicy, and rich.
+This traditional Indonesian dish originated from West Sumatera, like rendang and telur balado.
+This dish is unique in how the beef is cooked two times, first being braised in a mixture of spices and then deep-fried in very hot oil to create a crispy beef.
+The dish is then finished with a generous amount of balado sauce which will give you a perfect mix between crispy, spicy, and rich.

 This spicy beef jerky dish is used by the local Padang people as a joke, because of the dark color of the meat and the red color of the balado sauce.
 Parents often told their children that when they wear red clothes, they look like dendeng balado (Padang people have brown skin).
 But nowadays, it is just used as a joke between friends.